 There’s a compound found in certain foods and synthesized by your body that encourages autophagy in your cells.

-Researchers have found that spermidine increases lifespan in mice, flies, worms, yeasts and human cells.
-It also fights off age-related diseases like Alzheimer’s and cancer.
+Research has found that spermidine increases lifespan in mice, flies, worms, yeasts and human cells.
+It appeared to have potential to fight off age-related diseases like Alzheimer’s and cancer.
 All because of its ability to make cells call in the cleaning crew.

 How can you put spermidine’s impressive age-reversing powers to work for you?
 Well, don’t starve yourself for sure.
 That’s for the birds.
-Instead, just eat any of these spermidine-rich foods:
+Instead, just eat more spermidine-rich foods.
+That means more plant-based foods including these in order of highest content:

 - Wheat germ